EvelynGriffith/object-processing/writing/reflection.md

 ### Describe in detail how the provided source code works

-TODO: Provide a description of each line in the following source code
+Provide a description of each line in the following source code

 ```
 person_index = create_constants(